Coding-For-Immigrants/cfip-infrastructure/README.md

-# main-platform-infrastructure
+# cfip-infrastructure

-Code for the main CFI platform
+Code for the CFI platform